Office Phone: 416-585-4425

 PhD (University of Wisconsin-Madison)

-Professor Ann Komaromi is associate professor in the Centre for Comparative Literature at the University of Toronto.
-Her research has focused particularly on late Soviet culture and the culture and public communities of dissidence.
-She has done extensive research on samizdat, the uncensored publishing system of the Soviet Union.
-Her articles include analysis of uncensored literature and theory of samizdat textual culture.
-She is interested in the return of modernism and avant-garde in nonconformist and oppositional literary and art movements of the post-War period.
-Current projects include studies of Jewish activism on both sides of the Iron Curtain, a comparison of French and Russian neo-avant-garde journals, and a study of "waste" in works by various artists in the post-War era.
+Ann Komaromi is associate professor in the Centre for Comparative Literature at the University of Toronto.
+Her research has focused particularly on late Soviet culture, samizdat (underground publishing) and dissidence in the USSR.
+Her articles theorize the formation of alternative publics and epistemologies in samizdat, while attending to specific texts and groups.
+Komaromi is interested in the return of modernism and avant-garde in nonconformist and oppositional literary and art movements in the late twentieth century and beyond.
+Current projects include studies of dissident memoirs and archives, a history of Jewish activism in Leningrad, and a study of trash and used objects in post-War visual art and museum exhibits.

 - Soviet Samizdat: Imagining a New Society.
 Northern Illinois University Press, 2022.

 - Каталог периодики Самиздата: 1956-1986 (A Catalog of Samizdat Periodicals: 1956-1986), by A. Komaromi, G. Kuzovkin.
 Moscow: Mezhdunarodnyi Memorial, 2018,

 - “Soviet Jews: Making History,” in Yuli Kosharovsky, “We Are Jews Again”: Jewish Activism in the Soviet Union, translated by Stefani Hoffman, edited by Ann Komaromi, 3-18.
 Syracuse, NY: Syracuse University Press, 2017.

 - Uncensored: Samizdat Novels and the Quest for Autonomy in Soviet Dissidence, Northwestern University Press, 2015 (Winner of the AATSEEL Award for Best Book in Literary/Cultural Studies, 2016).